Do you need help navigating campus parking? This list of 10 tips will set you up for parking success.

 Know your overflow

 Did you know that your permit is valid in two lots?
 In addition to your assigned lot, your permit is valid in an overflow lot.
 For students, this is Lot 4.
 You may be directed to park in overflow if a special event or construction impacts your assigned lot.
-Pro tip: take the Shuttle-UM 105 Campus Parking Connector from stop 20 by Lot 4b to the center of campus.
+Pro tip: take the Shuttle-UM 105 Campus Parking Connector from Lot 4 to the center of campus.